 Most binnacles come with a mounting template, but you can also use the binnacle itself as a guide to mark your mounting holes with a pencil.
 Drill out your mounting holes, being careful to run the drill at full speed because drilling at slower speeds is more likely to splinter or chip your boat’s gelcoat finish.

-You’ll also need to drill a hole directly underneath the binnacle that you’ll use to run the electrical wires to your fuse block.
+You’ll also need to drill a hole directly underneath the binnacle to run the electrical wires to your fuse block.
 The hole must be large enough for the wires to fit through easily.
 Before you drill, set the binnacle in its proposed location and ensure plenty of clearance for the wires to pass through without being bent or compressed.

 Once that looks good, you can drill the center hole and then use the silicone sealant to run a bead around the base of the mount and each drill hole.
-Set the binnacle in place and dab the end of each bolt with silicone sealant before running it down and securing them with locking nuts.
+Set the binnacle in place and dab the end of each bolt with silicone sealant before running it down and securing it with locking nuts.

 Step 3: Install the Power Leads

 With your mount in place, it’s time to wire it up.
-If you picked a smart location, the power leads will be the perfect length to reach your fuse block.
+If you pick a smart location, the power leads will be the perfect length to reach your fuse block.
 If not, you’ll need to lengthen or shorten the leads as needed.

-For lengthening, consult your manufacturer’s recommended gauge to ensure you have the proper color-coded, tinned-copper wire.
+For lengthening, consult your manufacturer’s recommended gauge to ensure you have the proper color-coded, tinned copper wire.
 Your connections should be made with crimped connectors protected by heat-shrink tubing (never solder wire-to-wire connections).

 Safety tip: Never remove the manufacturer’s inline fuse when lengthening power leads.
 Doing so can fry your unit and will void your warranty.